Dubboi-2020/aks-lab00/README.md

 # AKS LLM Agent — Learning Project

-This project will a base infrastrustrue for future agentic and LLMs.
+This project will be a base infrastrustrue for future agentic and LLMs.
 It builds a minimal agentic service deployed on Azure Kubernetes Service (AKS), talking to a
 **free-tier LLM (Groq)**

 ## Architecture